 - Windows 10 Home: The “Home” in the name should be the biggest clue here: This version of Windows is built for Home users.
 It has the usual base set of features you’ll find in Windows 10 including Windows Hello, Cortana and Microsoft Edge and more.
 It is limited to 128GB of RAM, which is fine for nearly every home user (as most home systems usually have between 8-16GB of RAM – 128GB is a ton).
 It includes Windows Defender Antivirus software.
 If you’re running Windows 10 at home, this is the edition you’ll likely be running.
 This version should not be used in a corporate environment.

 - Windows 10 Pro: If you’re in a corporate environment, you’ll want Windows 10 Pro (and any business-grade computer should have that pre-installed).
-Windows 10 Pro is a requirement if you have a Windows Server domain-based network, as you won’t be able to join the domain unless you have Pro.
+Windows 10 Pro is a requirement if you have a Windows Server domain-based network or an AzureAD domain, as you won’t be able to join the domain unless you have Pro.
 Windows 10 also has more robust security options, more management options (like Remote Desktop client and host options), Hyper-V options and a whole lot more (including raising the supported RAM limit to 2TB).
 Long story short, if you’re running a computer for your business, it needs to have Windows 10 Pro.

 For most folks, those are the only two editions of Windows you’ll ever see in the wild and this Microsoft comparison chart compares them well.
 However, there are a few other versions that are out there that you may see and you might want to be aware of.

-Windows 10 S: If you have a Surface Tablet or Laptop, there’s a chance it might have this version of Windows on it.
+Windows 10 S: If you have a cheap Surface Tablet or Laptop, there’s a chance it might have this version of Windows on it.
 Debuting last year, Windows 10 S is built primarily for simplicity and speed.
 As such, it’s probably the least flexible of the Windows editions: It can only run applications from the Windows Store.
 You cannot load third-part applications that aren’t from the Store.
 While this does keep you from running malware-ridden apps, it does limit its flexibility in corporate environments where third-party apps are generally what keeps businesses running.
 Read more on Microsoft’s site.

 Windows 10 Pro Workstation Edition: If you run high-end applications that need a lot of CPU and Graphics power (for applications like AutoCad, Revit, SolidWorks, Adobe Premiere, high-end 3D editing programs, etc…), there’s a pretty good chance you’ve seen this version being sold on new machines.
 We did a quick write up on this edition when it first was released last year.
 This version is built primarily for workstations that have multiple physical CPUs and large memory requirements (this can use up to 6TB of RAM).
 For most of you, that isn’t needed, but it is out there in case folks need that kind of raw power in a desktop.